catherinezucker/gows/README.md

   "masterPort": 9090
 }
 ```
+* `workers` represents configurations for each worker
+  * `host` represents the host address of the worker, currently only localhost (127.0.0.1) is supported as we do not yet support a distrubuted architecture
+  * `port` represents the port for the worker to listen on
-Here, `workers` represents configurations for each worker, `baseDirectory` is the directory for the servers to serve files from, and `masterPort` is the port number for the master to listen on.
+* `baseDirectory` is the directory for the servers to serve files from
+* `masterPort` is the port number for the master to listen on.

 ## Benchmarking
 TODO: Info on benchmarking